AmbireTech/adex-protocol/components/validator-stack.md

 * *JavaScript (Node.js)*: https://github.com/adexnetwork/adex-validator
 * *Rust*: https://github.com/AdExNetwork/adex-validator-stack-rust
-    As of October 2020 the Rust implementation of Sentry is lacking behind the JavsScript implementation.
+    As of October 2020 the Rust implementation of Sentry is lacking behind the JavaScript implementation.

 #### As of the v0.4 milestone (2019-04) of the reference implementation, most of this document is outdated, except Bidding process, which is not part of the validator stack anyway